tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 3. **Build Script**: Verify that build/windows/build_windows.py works correctly locally
 4. **File Paths**: Check that all file paths in the workflow and build script are correct
 5. **Python Version**: Make sure the application is compatible with the Python version used in the workflow
+6. **Debug Logs**: Check the debug logs for detailed information about the workflow execution

 ## Future Improvements